 The napkin Armin rubs on his lips scrapes away the scales and hides his amused smile.
 His stare explains she shouldn’t give him more openings to critique her cooking, but Annie only shrugs, a gentle laugh escaping that shakes her shoulders as she rests her face in her hand.
 She surrenders, for now.

 “Sasha de-boned some chickens today.”
 Armin brings up.
-“I can find them and cook that for you instead.”.
-He stands up, his eyes warm and Annie can’t stop her heart from hammering against her ribcage.
+“I can find them and cook that for you instead.”
+He stands up, his eyes warm and Annie’s heart hammers against her ribcage.
 “I also read that it’s healthier for both of you too.”

-Annie’s face stays put in her right hand until she snaps it away, hiding her blush from him.
+Annie’s right hand holds her face until she snaps it to the side, hiding her blush from him.
 Her persisting shyness is cute to Armin and it spurs a plume of triumph to inflate his chest and move more quickly about the room to find the poultry Sasha hides.

 While Armin works his way around the booby-traps Sasha has set-up around her stash, the young mother-to-be drums her fingers against her cheek.
 This flood of emotions could be tagged as her own hormones raging once again, but she finds that isn’t entirely true.
 Her thoughts for the past few months have been a mess, exacerbated only by her past following her to the island and the discovery of her pregnancy.
 She doesn’t understand many things, like why Armin doesn’t leave to find some noble girl instead of trapping himself in social isolation with her.
 He still has a chance to maintain his image, and in her perspective, him not running away while he has the chance is the stupidest thing Armin’s ever done.